b-harsh/RatingInator/Readme.md

-# 🛍️ Ratinginator - Ratings and Review System
+# 🛒 Ratinginator - Ratings and Review System

-Ratinginator is a full-stack web application that allows users to view products, submit reviews and ratings (with images or videos), and see others’ feedback.
-Inspired by Amazon-style reviews.

 ---

-# 🛒 Product Review System

 A full-stack product review system built using **React**, **Node.js**, and **MySQL** that enables users to view, rate, and review products with authentication and media upload support.